-Dr. Praveen Kadimcherla explains these two common spinal problems and offers tips on treatment options:
+Dr. Praveen Kadimcherla explains these two common spinal problems a bulging disc or a herniated disc, that are the leading causes of back pain, which forces people to skip work, and offers tips on treatment options:

 With back pain causing more lost work productivity than any other medical condition in the United States, who hasn't heard the complaint, 'Oh, my aching back?
 But many people don't know the difference between bulging discs and herniated discs, two of the most prevalent spinal conditions triggering acute and chronic back pain, according to Praveen Kadimcherla, MD, an orthopedic spine surgeon at Atlantic Spine Center.